divadretlaw/very/README.md

 Very will create a config file when first run in `~/.config/very/very.json`.
 See [very.json](very.json) for the default configuration.

-You can specify to load a different configuration with `--configuration /path/to/configuration/very.json`
+You can specify to load a different configuration with `--configuration`

 # License